hypercerts-org/hypercerts/docs/docs/minting-guide/step-by-step.md

 Multiple tags are [logically conjunctive](https://en.wikipedia.org/wiki/Logical_conjunction), e.g. `Planting trees` ∧ `Germany` means that the hypercert includes the planting of trees only in Germany, but not planting trees anywhere else or any other work in Germany that wasn't planting trees.

-We recommend just a short form of the project name as a single tag.
-In most cases that will be sufficient.
+For most projects, it's probably best just to use a single tag that is a short form of your project's name.
+Given that your project may create numerous hypercerts over time, having a work scope that represents the name of your project will make your claims in the "impact hyperspace" more continuous.

 _Note: In the future, you will be able to specifically exclude work from the hypercert._